IIYAMA12/cssttr/README.md

 ```

-For fonts it is also nice to have.
+For fonts it is also nice to use.
 The `a` tag seems not to inherit the font from a `h1`.
 ```CSS
 h1 {
     font-family: header-font, sans-serif;